 Esophagitis is linked with GERD but has a variety of other contributing factors including:

 What Is GERD?

-Gastroesophageal Reflux Disease is a digestive disorder resulting from weakness or damage to the lower esophageal sphincter, located between the esophagus and the stomach.
-The weakness or relaxation of this sphincter allows stomach acid to escape into the esophagus.
-Symptoms of GERD are similar to heartburn or indigestion, but do not typically respond to the over the counter treatments that help with normal indigestion.
-GERD can be caused by a hiatal hernia which weakens the lower esophageal sphincter.
+Gastroesophageal reflux disease (GERD) is a digestive condition that occurs when stomach contents such as acid and digestive enzymes flow upwards into the esophagus, resulting from weakness of damage to the lower esophageal sphincter (LES) situated between the stomach and esophagus.
+While most common symptom, heartburn, is similar to indigestion, it is usually not alleviated by treatments designed to help patients with normal indigestion symptoms.
 Patients from in and around Yonkers who suffer from GERD should make appointments for consultations with the doctors at Gastroenterology of Westchester for diagnosis and treatment.

 How Is Esophagitis Treated?